 The survey revealed key attributes companies are looking for when hiring an agency or consultant.
-Creativity (88%), multi-disciplinary/integrated communications (85%), reputation (85%), specialization (80%) and content creation (80%) were very or somewhat important attributes in agency hiring decisions.
-The prioritization of these criteria by respondents underscores the importance of agencies’ integrated communications capabilities, having specialists with expertise in key areas, and the creativity companies feel necessary to develop differentiated programs to compete in a competitive digital landscape.
+Creativity (88%), multi-disciplinary/integrated communications (85%), reputation (85%), specialization (80%), and content creation (80%) were very or somewhat important attributes in agency hiring decisions.
+The prioritization of these criteria by respondents underscores the importance of agencies’ integrated communications capabilities, having specialists with expertise in key areas, and the creativity companies feel is necessary to develop differentiated programs to compete in a competitive digital landscape.

 Seven out of 10 noted that being expert in social media was somewhat or very important.

 Having international offices was not a priority for most with only 18% of respondents citing this as somewhat or very important.